Content Modelling

 Validations exist on the right side of the modal

-To make changes to a content type without affecting the current model, copy it by selecting "duplicate" in the web app's content type settings.
+To change a type of content without messing up the current model, make a copy in the web app's settings.

 Notion image